Black-throated loon: Predators and parasites

 The black-throated loon is sometimes parasitized by Eustrongylides tubifex, a species of nematode that can cause Eustrongylidosis.
 Mammalian predators, such as red foxes and pine martens, are likely the cause of about 40% of clutch losses.
 Avian predators, such as hooded crows, also take the eggs of this loon.

 Status

 Conservation

-Despite the fact that its population is declining, the black-throated loon is listed as a species of least concern by the IUCN.
-This is because the species has a large population and an extremely large range, and its decline does not appear to be rapid.
-In North America, it is protected under the Migratory Bird Treaty Act of 1918, while in Europe and Africa, it is protected under the Agreement on the Conservation of African-Eurasian Migratory Waterbirds.
+Although its population is declining, the black-throated loon is listed as a species of least concern by the IUCN.
+This is because the species has a large population and an extensive range, and its decline does not appear to be rapid.
+In the United States, it is protected under the Migratory Bird Treaty Act of 1918, while in Europe and Africa, it is protected under the Agreement on the Conservation of African-Eurasian Migratory Waterbirds.

 Threats

 Acidification and heavy-metal pollution of the breeding lake possibly threatens this bird.
 It is also vulnerable to oil pollution, especially when near fishing grounds.
 Fishing nets are also a cause of mortality.
 This loon is sensitive to windfarms near the coast.
 Overall, the annual mortality rate of the adult black-throated loon is 10%.